albertostefanelli/WEP_freedom_for_all/README.md

 #### Figures and Tables
 - The `figures` folder contains figures of both the manuscript and the appendix.
 - The `tables` folder contains tabkes of both the manuscript and the appendix.
-  - Figures/Tables include din the appendix have the prefix `APPENDIX_`.
+  - Figures/Tables included in the appendix have the prefix `APPENDIX_`.

 #### Scripts
 - The `script` folder consists of the necessary scripts to replicate figures and tables from both the manuscript and the appendix.
-  - There are two sub-folders corresponding to the materials included in the manuscript and the appendix of the paper.
+    - R scripts used for the appendix have the prefix `APPENDIX_`.